Yongancao/testing-readme/README.md

     https://www.python.org/downloads/
     ```
     - Or download it from Microsoft Store (Windows)
-    - Check if Python is installed:
+    - Check if Python is installed by running this in the terminal:
         - Windows:
         ```
         python --version